sshih2004/ExpenseTracker/README.md

-<h1>ExpenseTracker</h1>
+# ExpenseTracker

-A Spring Boot-based application that provides a service of managing user expenses.
+### A Spring Boot-based application that provides a service of managing user expenses.
 This application incorporates Spring Boot for backend, Spring Data and PostgreSQL for a onetomany relational database, Spring Security for multiple users authorization and content security.

-Here are some screenshots showing how the application works:
+**Here are some screenshots showing how the application works:**

 ![image](https://github.com/user-attachments/assets/8c8c255f-fa19-47c5-9faf-48841def8d53)